alexnguyennz/vsctrust.org.nz/src/content/posts/take-10-arvo-s-finalists-in-the-wellington-airport-regional-community-awards.md

 A big thank you to Jess, Albion , Alice, Rose, Emma & Aaliah who give up their time each week.

-We're looking forward to the awards ceremony at the of July.
+We're looking forward to the awards ceremony at the end of July!

 &nbsp;